Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Text Map

 • Dental Implants Placed In-House

-• Tooth Decay: The most common reason to remove a tooth is tooth decay that was not treated in time.
+• Tooth Decay: If tooth decay was not treated in time, it can consume the majority of the tooth or spread to other teeth or the jawbone.
 At some point, root canal therapy might not be sufficient to salvage the tooth, at which point removal is the only option.

 • Overcrowding: Sometimes teeth are too crowded together to be corrected with orthodontic treatment, making extraction necessary.

 The area around the tooth will be numbed so that you don’t experience any pain.
 The next step depends on whether a simple or surgical extraction is being performed.
-For a simple extraction, we use a special instrument called an elevator to loosen the tooth before taking it out with forceps.
+For a simple extraction, we use a special instrument called an elevator to rock the tooth back and forth, which loosens the tooth before we take it out with forceps.
 A surgical extraction, on the other hand, requires us to remove a small amount of gum tissue and bone to access the tooth in question.
-We may also have to divide the tooth into sections in order to remove it.
+We may also have to divide the tooth into sections in order to remove it more efficiently.